p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

         key: SLACK_API_TOKEN
 ```

-Then I validated that my configuration file worked to create my deployment and service:
+Then I validated that the configuration file worked to create the deployment and service:

 ```bash
 kubectl create secret generic slack-api-token --from-literal=SLACK_API_TOKEN=...